garrandall/popular-music-data/tracks/can-t-help-myself-gerald-levert.md

   start_date: '1994-12-24'
 ---
 There comes a time in a man's life
-When he's tired of the games messing
+When he's tired of the games messing around
-Around
 He needs a good woman to settle down
 And I'm at that time in my life
 And I found what I needed in you

 I swear I'll always be true
-After searching and searching and
+After searching and searching and searching
-Searching
 What treasure I found in you
 So baby I'm ready say you'll be my lady
 And I'll give my all to you

-Chorus
 I just can't help myself
 I'll tell the world I love you I love you
 I don't want no one else
 I just can't help myself

-Chorus

 I want us to have a family
 A girl for you a boy for me